-The climactic scene of Ted, the Mark Wahlberg–Seth MacFarlane brobear comedy that opens this weekend, features the titular bear being chased by an evil (or mustachioed, at least) Giovanni Ribisi up, down, and over Fenway Park.
-It’s just the latest cinematic cameo by the storied ballpark, which celebrates its 100th anniversary this year the way any classic sports stadium should: by appearing in a film starring a fart-joke-spewing stuffed animal.
+The climactic scene of Ted, the Mark Wahlberg/Seth MacFarlane brobear comedy that opens Friday, features the titular bear being chased by an evil (or mustachioed, at least) Giovanni Ribisi up, down and over Fenway Park.
+It’s the latest cinematic cameo by the storied ballpark, which celebrates its 100th anniversary this year the way any classic sports stadium should: With fart joke spewing, talking stuffed animals.

-This got us to thinking: While the Yankees have the not-inconsiderable 27-7 World Series title advantage (not to mention their current six-and-a-half-game lead over the Red Sox), do they have the advantage when it comes to movies?
+This got us to thinking: While the Yankees have the not-inconsiderable 27-7 World Series title advantage (not to mention their current 6 1/2 game lead in the AL East standings), do they have the advantage when it comes to movies?
 Fenway Park and the old Yankee Stadium (the new stadium is too young to have been featured in any films yet) are iconic American structures that have been used throughout movie history.
 But which wore it best?

 Let’s solve this the scientific way: Through a subjective and random tale of the tape of each stadium’s appearances in various cinematic categories.